ajmat-ds/India-s_State_wiseCrop_Yield_prediction/README.md

 https://www.kaggle.com/datasets/akshatgupta7/crop-yield-in-indian-states-dataset
 ## Library used in this Project
 """
-Numpy
+Numpy,

-Pandas
+Pandas,

-SkLearn
+SkLearn,

-Matplotlib
+Matplotlib,

 Seaborn

 """
 ## Machine Learining Algorithms is used in this project
 """
-Linear Regressor
+Linear Regressor,

-Support Vector Regressor
+Support Vector Regressor,

-Random Forest Algorithm
+Random Forest Algorithm,

-Decision Tree Regressor
+Decision Tree Regressor,

 """
 ## For Model Evaluation